natebooth2026/OS-Project-1/README.md

 This means the program doesn't finish automatically, the terminal may start looking for an input before the program is done.
 Just press enter.

-There may also be cases where one element is produced and then consumed, like this:
+There may also be cases where only one element is produced and then consumed, like this:

 <img width="160" alt="singleProduceConsumeExample" src="https://github.com/user-attachments/assets/7c16d7e0-5d96-4576-9f3e-77dcede9e8ac">